"We all realized, early on, that we could make a difference in somebody’s life."

 About the Clinic

 The combined experience of the full-time faculty teaching in the Clinic spans subject matter, practice settings, and even continents.
 They have worked in legal services and public defense offices as well as private law firms.
 They have taught in other law schools around the country and worked in important public and non-profit sector positions around the world.
-The Clinic also provides students the choice of courses taught by adjunct faculty in the areas of their current practice.

-Faculty play a supportive and facilitative role in the clinic, but students assume primary responsibility for the work done.
+Faculty play a supportive and facilitative role in the clinic, and students assume primary responsibility for the work done.
 Students conduct interviews, prepare documents, examine witnesses and address judges, opposing counsel, and other decision makers.
 This combination of responsibility and support is the hallmark of the clinic experience.

 Clinic courses include a classroom component in which students engage in discussions and simulated lawyering activities based on the type of work they are or will be doing for their clients.
 The seminars build confidence and provide a forum for experimentation, skill development and interactive reflection.